Investment firms form Seagust JV to bid for Norway offshore wind

-OSLO (Reuters) - Investment firms Arendals Fossekompani (AFK) and Ferd have formed an offshore wind joint venture named Seagust to seek acreage in an upcoming tender in their native Norway, the companies said on Wednesday.
+Investment firms Arendals Fossekompani (AFK) (AFK.OL) and Ferd have formed an offshore wind joint venture named Seagust to seek acreage in an upcoming tender in their native Norway, the companies said on Wednesday.

 "We have a huge opportunity in Norway to take the technologies that have been developed for offshore operations in general and make them part of a green value chain.
 For us it's important to be part of this," Seagust Chairman Morten Henriksen told Reuters.